rsreeram17/NER_conll2003/README.md

 - **Character level feature:** A character level feature can be added as an additional input along with the token and case embeddings to add more information to the model.
 (Idea from the above referenced paper)

 ### Problems faced during implementation

+**Variable sized inputs:** Since the sentences were of different lengths, while batching the shorter sentences had to be padded.
+This was done using the pad_sequence function and later when the batch was fed into the model the padded sentences had to be packed.
+This was done using the pack_padded_sequence function.
+And later the outputs had to be padded back.
+This is mainly done to not consider the padded input for back propogation.

+**Model getting stuck at local minima:** SGD with momentum was the choice made for the first few iterations and the optimizer seemed to be not training the model without getting stuck on a local minima.
+Later, Adam was used to rectify this problem.

+**Model not learning in the first iteration:** After the entire data preparation and model building pipeline was completed, when running the model, the model was not learning at each epoch.
+This was then solved by debugging the data preparation pipeline in the first place.
+And later the model building pipleline was debugged.
+The issue of not calculating loss correctly was then resolved.